 The COVID-19 has an impact on consumption and revenue.
-The proposed budget for FY 2023 assumed revenue of \$842.4 million from consumption of 32,191,000 Ccf.
-The revenue projections assume a 1.0 percent retail water consumption decline in FY 2023 over FY 2022 actual, except for Residential and Federal categories, which assume slight increase.
-However, for Commercial category, consumption for FY 2023 and beyond is assumed to decline by 9.0 percent.
-The major assumptions are:
+The revised budget for FY 2025 assumed revenue of \$951.9 million from consumption of 34,177,000 Ccf.
+The revenue projections assume a 1.0 percent overall retail water consumption decline in FY 2025 over FY 2024 actual.
+However, for Commercial category, consumption for FY 2025 is assumed to decline by 0.4 percent as compared to projected FY 2021 consumption.
+For all categories of customers, one percent conservation is assumed for FY 2026 and onwards.